 On May 14, 1607, the Virginia Company settlers landed on Jamestown Island to establish an English colony 60 miles from the mouth of the Chesapeake Bay.
 Discovery of the exact location of the first fort indicates its site was in a secure place, where Spanish ships could not fire point blank into the fort.
 Within days of landing, the colonists were attacked by Powhatan Indians.
 The newcomers spent the next few weeks working to “beare and plant palisadoes” for a wooden fort.
 Three contemporary accounts and a sketch of the fort agree that its walls formed a triangle around a storehouse, church, and a number of houses.
 Bulwarks (raised platforms) for cannons were built at the three corners to defend against a possible Spanish attack.

-The in English North America convened in the Jamestown church on July 30, 1619.
+The first representative assembly in English North America convened in the Jamestown church on July 30, 1619.
 The General Assembly met in response to orders from the Virginia Company “to establish one equal and uniform government over all Virginia” and provide “just laws for the happy guiding and governing of the people there inhabiting.”
-A few weeks later came the first arrival of Africans to Jamestown.
-These Africans became indentured servants, similar in legal position to many poor Englishmen who traded several years of labor in exchange for passage to America.
-(The legal system of race-based chattel slavery did not fully develop in Virginia until the 1680s.)
+A few weeks later came the first arrival of Africans to Jamestown, marking the beginning of de facto slavery in the colony.